ghcoba/deploy-docker-nodes/README.md

-# dockernodes-ansible
+# deploy-docker-nodes using ansible

 A ansible script to installs docker nodes on CentOS 7

 ## Features
+* for centos 7
-* deploy docker-ce nodes (latest 18.03 or after)
+* deploy docker-ce nodes (latest 18.06 or after)
 * add yum tools for installing docker-ce
 * add repository for docker-ce installation